Our Licensed Counselors

 Gordon J. Kieft, M.Div., M.A., L.P.C.

 Gordon received a Master of Divinity from Calvin Theological Seminary and a Master’s Degree in Counseling Psychology from University of Northern Colorado.
 He has been practicing pastoral counseling and psychotherapy for over 40 years.
 He specializes in in-depth psychotherapy, both short and long term with abuse victims and more severe emotional distress.
 That includes depression, anxiety and other mood disorders.
 He completed a Residency in Marriage and Family Therapy and works with families, couples, adolescents and children.
 He provides educational and growth seminars in the areas of parent training, stress management and crisis intervention.
-He is certified in Healthy Congregations Leadership Training based on family systems dynamics as applied to organizations, churches and clergy leadership.
+He is certified in Healthy Congregations Leadership Training based on family systems dynamics as applied to organizations, churches and clergy leadership, and he is also certified in the use of Eye Movement Desensitization and Reprocessing (EMDR).
 He has consulted with congregations and clergy for many years.
 He enables clients and leaders to integrate spirituality with the therapy or leadership training process.

 Hud McWilliams M.A., Ed.S., Ed.D.